PrefectHQ/prefect/docs/core/PINs/PIN-15-Skip-as-Finished-and-Conditionals.md

 The [ControlFlow](https://docs.prefect.io/api/latest/tasks/control_flow.html) Tasks allow for users to branch conditionally within the execution graph, skipping some tasks and allowing execution of others.
 However, [back-to-back conditions](https://github.com/PrefectHQ/prefect/issues/2017) have proven to be a problem under the existing implementation.
 Specifically, the problem appears to be with the semantics with the “Skip” Prefect State: it is considered to be fundamentally a “Success” state.
 That is, it is not easy (if impossible) to determine why a task was skipped, and if ignoring that Skipped state is OK.
 This means that using `skip_on_upstream_skip` is not a good enough mechanism to implement back-to-back conditions and hints that more functionality is needed.
 Additionally, the current semeantics imply that a Skipped Task was never run, however, it is possible for a Task to manually raise the `SKIP` signal mid-execution.
 Overall, the above points hint that a base class of `Success` for the `Skipped` state is probably not accurate.

 Furthermore, indicating when a trigger condition is not met can also be misleading.
-By raising the TRIGGERFAIL, a `Failed` state propagates through downstream tasks, which could be misconstrude as these downstream tasks failing, when in fact they have semantically been skipped.
+By raising the TRIGGERFAIL, a `Failed` state propagates through downstream tasks, which could be misconstrued as these downstream tasks failing, when in fact they have semantically been skipped.
 Take the following flow as an example:

 ```python
 @prefect.task()